• Skip to primary navigation

 History of Gambling and Betting Taxes

 Placing A Bet In A ShopGambling and betting was not taxed effectively in the UK for most of history.
 Unlicensed gambling was causing such a legal and moral problem to the Victorians that the parliament of the time issued the Gaming Act of 1845.
 This made a wager unenforceable by law and therefore rendered all contracts between bettor and bookie invalid.
-This didn’t stop gambling but it certainly made it into an underworld practice.
+This didn’t stop gambling but it certainly made it an underworld practice.

 In the late 1800’s gambling was finally allowed, but only from the government run Totalisator Board (Tote) at select tracks and courses.
 The tote could conveniently set odds and pump profits back into the Treasury.